Beltus/blog/_blog/2020-02-17-what-is-machine-learning.md

 It is called supervised learning because the process of an algorithm learning from the training dataset can be thought of as a **teacher supervising the learning process (student)**.
 Initially during training, we know the correct answers, the algorithm iteratively makes predictions on the training data and is corrected by the teacher.
 Learning stops when the algorithm achieves an acceptable level of performance.
 Supervised learning problems can be further grouped into regression and classification problems.

 Since this is an introduction to machine learning, I have tried to keep the explanation as simple and short as possible.
-However, I have dedicated a separate article to **Supervised machine learning (coming soon)**
+However, I have dedicated a separate article to [Supervised machine learning](https://beltus.github.io/vision/blog/supervised-unsupervised-learning/)

 ## 2. Unsupervised Machine Learning Algorithms